JeffersonLab/clara-docs/docs/clas/installation.md

 Installation and data processing instructions are presented for the CLARA Java binding.

-First set the CLARA\_HOME environmental variable that points to the CLARA CLAS12 distribution (/UserHome/myClara or /UserHome/clas12-v4)
+First set the `CLARA_HOME` environmental variable that will point to the directory where the CLARA CLAS12 distribution will be installed (`/UserHome/myClara` or `/UserHome/clas12-v4`)

 <div class="note info">
 <code>setenv CLARA_HOME <em>/UserHome</em>/myClara</code>
 </div>